cracine79/cracine79/README.md

 ##  Thanks for stopping by! 👋

-- 🔭 I’m currently building out more features on Renoun.com, my reverb plan
+- 🔭 I’m currently building out more features on Renoun.com, my Reverb.com clone
 - 🌱 I'm in the planning stages of a full reboot of my educational website Economics Videos That Don't Suck
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/charlee-racine-50241a7b/)
 - 👯 Fun fact: I have twins